Alaska opens vaccine to residents age 16 and up as more U.S. states reopen

 “Alaska’s also somewhat of a seasonal state with regard to aspects of the economy,” Dunleavy said at a news conference.
 “We’re hoping that we can get the cruise ships back there, the tourism industry back here.”

-As of Tuesday morning, more than 123 million doses of the COVID-19 vaccines had been distributed in the United States and 93.7 million shots had been administered, according to the CDC.
+As of Wednesday afternoon, nearly 128 million doses of the COVID-19 vaccines had been distributed in the United States and 95.7 million shots had been administered, according to the CDC.

 REOPENINGS ACCELERATE